CopterExpress/clover/docs/en/firmware.md

 Pixhawk / Pixracer firmware flashing
 ===

-Pixhawk or Pixracer firmware may be flashed using QGroundControl or command line utilities.
+Pixhawk, Pixracer or [COEX Pix](coex_pix.md) firmware may be flashed using QGroundControl or command line utilities.

 Modified firmware for Clover
 ---